World Leaders Urge Pressing the Pedal on Stimulus: NEF Update

 Liu said she is most proud of the initiative her company came up with to shuttle healthcare workers around the city when there was no public transportation.
 Around 140,000 drivers volunteered, she said.

-Neil Shen, founding and managing partner at Sequoia Capital China, sees travel in China picking up again by the second quarter of next year.
-“The good thing is Covid is well under control,” he said.
-“We see travel coming back pretty quickly.” —Isabelle Lee
+Neil Shen, founding and managing partner at Sequoia Capital China, sees “travel coming back pretty quickly” in China.
+“The good thing is Covid is well under control,” he said. —Isabelle Lee

 ‘15-Minute Cities’ Can Speed the Urban Comeback (10 a.m.
 NYT)